-The Arduino Nano can be programmed with the Arduino software (https://www.arduino.cc/en/Main/Software).
+The Arduino Nano can be programmed with the Arduino software.
 Select "Arduino Diecimila, Duemilanove, or Nano w/ ATmega168" or "Arduino Duemilanove or Nano w/ ATmega328" from the Tools > Board menu (according to the microcontroller on your board).
-For details, see the reference (http://www.arduino.cc/en/Reference/HomePage) and tutorials (http://www.arduino.cc/en/Tutorial/HomePage).

-The ATmega328 on the Arduino Nano comes preburned with

-a bootloader (http://www.arduino.cc/en/Hacking/Bootloader?from=Tutorial.Bootloader) that allows you to upload new code to it without the use of an external hardware programmer.
-It communicates using the original STK500 protocol (http://www.atmel.com/Images/doc2525.pdf), C header files).
+The ATmega168 or ATmega328 on the Arduino Nano comes preburned with a bootloader that allows you to upload new code to it without the use of an external hardware programmer.
+It communicates using the original STK500 protocol (reference, C header files).

-You can also bypass the bootloader and program the microcontroller through the ICSP (In-Circuit Serial Programming) header using Arduino ISP or similar; see the instructions for details from this link: http://www.arduino.cc/en/Hacking/Programmer.
+You can also bypass the bootloader and program the microcontroller through the ICSP (In-Circuit Serial Programming) header using Arduino ISP or similar.

-Automatic (Software) Reset
+Automatic (Software) Reset:

-Rather than requiring a physical press of the reset button before an upload, the Arduino Nano is designed in a way that allows it to be reset by software running on a connected computer.
-One of the hardware flow control lines (DTR) of theFT232RL is connected to the reset line of the ATmega328 via a 100 nanofarad capacitor.
+Rather then requiring a physical press of the reset button before an upload, the Arduino Nano is designed in a way that allows it to be reset by software running on a connected computer.
+One of the hardware flow control lines (DTR) of theFT232RL is connected to the reset line of the ATmega168 or ATmega328 via a 100 nanofarad capacitor.
 When this line is asserted (taken low), the reset line drops long enough to reset the chip.
 The Arduino software uses this capability to allow you to upload code by simply pressing the upload button in the Arduino environment.
 This means that the bootloader can have a shorter timeout, as the lowering of DTR can be well-coordinated with the start of the upload.

 This setup has other implications.
 When the Nano is connected to either a computer running Mac OS X or Linux, it resets each time a connection is made to it from software (via USB).
-For the following half-second or so, the bootloader is running on the Nano.
+For the following halfsecond or so, the bootloader is running on the Nano.
 While it is programmed to ignore malformed data (i.e. anything besides an upload of new code), it will intercept the first few bytes of data sent to the board after a connection is opened.
 If a sketch running on the board receives one-time configuration or other data when it first starts, make sure that the software with which it communicates waits a second after opening the connection and before sending this data.